cogsci13/cogsci13.github.io/_posts/2019-12-22-Similary-driven-Brain.markdown

 <figure>
 	<img src="{{ '/assets/img/sdb10.png' | prepend: site.baseurl }}" alt="">
 	<figcaption>Figure10.
 The responses of Mitral/Tufted (M/T) cells in olfactory system of rat to 25 odorants are shown (Davison and Katz 2007).
-Among all odorants, each neuron in A and B shows highly selec- tive response to only 3 odorants.</figcaption>
+Among all odorants, each neuron in A and B shows highly selective response to only 3 odorants.</figcaption>
 </figure>

 The result shows that when activated by odorants, M/T cells are selective, with neurons responding robustly, sensitively, and reliably to only a highly restricted subset of stimuli.
 Also, for multiple odorants, a single neuron shared structural similarity in common.
 This suggests that individual M/T neurons encode specific odorant attributes shared by only a small fraction of compounds and narrowly tuned to a particular stimulus characteristic.